-The transmission gear selector has only PARK, RE-VERSE, NEUTRAL, and DRIVE shift positions.
-Manual shifts can be made using the AutoStick® shift control (shift paddles mounted on the steering wheel).
-Pressing the shift paddles (-/+) while in the DRIVE range will manually select the transmission gear, and will display the current gear in the instrument cluster.
-Refer to AutoStick® in this section for further information.
+The transmission shift lever provides PARK, REVERSE, NEUTRAL, DRIVE and SPORT shift positions.
+Once in the DRIVE range, tapping the shift lever rearward will toggle between SPORT mode and DRIVE mode.
+You do not need to press the shift lever button when toggling between DRIVE and SPORT modes.
+Manual shifts can be made using the shift paddles mounted on the steering wheel.
+Pressing the shift paddles (-/+) while in the

-Electronic Gear Selector
+DRIVE or SPORT position will manually select the transmission gear, and will display the current gear in the instrument cluster.
+Refer to "Paddle Shift Mode" in this section for further information.

+Shift Lever